rustyrussell/runes/README.md

 But they did it using a Message Authetication Code (MAC, get it?), which is actually counter-productive, since it's simpler and better to use Length Extension to achieve the same results.
 I call that a Rune;
-this version really only handles strings, but you can get creative.
+this version really only handles strings, but you can use hex or another encoding.

 ## Rune Language